raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 ))();
 {% endhighlight %}

 Each one of these decorators returns an array of decorated functions, and sequence is evaluating them one by one.
-Thus, we can elegantly manage the semantics of a sequence of functions, while communicating that we want maybe (or andand, or oror) semantics throughout.
+Thus, we can elegantly manage the semantics of a sequence of functions, while communicating that we want maybe (or `andand`, or oror) semantics throughout.

 And of course, you can write your own decorators and use them with sequence.
 Just be sure they have "map-if-many" semantics.

 ### summary

 The sequence function can be enhanced by decorating the functions you pass in to add semantics.
-The [allong.es] library includes three such decorators: *maybe*, *andand*, and *oror*.
+The [allong.es] library includes three such decorators: `maybe`, `andand`, and `oror`.
 You can also write your own, provided that you incorporate "map-if-many" semantics.

 ## Chaining Semantics

 What we've seen so far is pretty useful.
 Being able to decorate functions with semantics inside a sequence cleans up the code and opens the door for generating sequences of functions dynamically.

 Is there anything else we could do besides decorate functions?
 Yes.
 Let's consider how the *sequence* function might work.
-Somewhere in its core, it might contain a *reduce* method.
+Somewhere in its core, it might contain a `reduce` method.
 If it didn't do anything else, it might look like this:

 {% highlight javascript %}
 var sequence = variadic( function (fns) {